beaton/post-lambda-sample/README.md

 3. Add a button to our website that calls the lambda
 4. Create a CI/CD pipeline that deploys both the website and the lambda when new code is submitted.

+I've created this configuration for hosting developer documentation.
+For example check out https://developer.youi.tv/, which is powered by [Jekyll](https://jekyllrb.com/).

 ## Configuration

 If you haven't already, you need to create a free [AWS account](https://portal.aws.amazon.com/billing/signup?refid=em_127222&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).